 I'm glad you issue a warning.
 I'll update libexiv2 to do the same.
 Silently forgiving spec violations amounts to changing the specification and is the road to chaos.

-#13 Updated by Robin Mills 12 months ago
+#13 Updated by Robin Mills about 1 year ago

 You're welcome.
 Teamwork is really effective.
 I have no idea why it's seldom used in the office.